webrecorder/pywb/pywb/warc/README.md

 ### pywb.warc

 This is the WARC/ARC record loading component of pywb wayback tool suite.

-This package provides the following facilities:
+The package provides the following facilities:

 * Resolve relative WARC/ARC filenames to a full path based on configurable resolvers

 * Resolve 'revisit' records from provided index to find a full record with headers and payload content

-* Load WARC and ARC records either locally or via http using http 1.1 range requests
+* Load WARC/ARC records either locally or via http using http 1.1 range requests

+When loading archived content, the format type (WARC vs ARC) and compressed ARCs/WARCs are decompressed automatically.
+No assumption is made about format based on filename, content type or other external parameters other than the content itself.

 ### Tests